lilyremigia/installtouhou/README.md

  * You can just launch thcrap regularly.

 #### Modern
  * New thcrap should automatically detect vpatch in the scanning for games part of configuration, so you should just re-run that.
-Just to be sure choose "Rescan" instead of "Add new games".
+  * ~~Just to be sure choose "Rescan" instead of "Add new games"~~ (This is for the legacy configurator).
+  * For the wizard-style, you should be able to choose vpatch as the version of the game.

 ## Troubleshooting